jpkhawam/Data-Structures-Final-Project/README.md

 # Data-Structures-Final-Project
-These were my solutions to my final project for my Data Structures course.
+These were my solutions to my final project for my Data Structures course (on which I've earned 100/100 points!).
 This repo serves as both a backup of my work, and a way for others to see my style of coding/thinking.

 # Givens of the problems:
 [*also available in PDF form*](https://github.com/Jayy77/Data-Structures-Final-Project/blob/main/Assets/I2206%20Final%20Project.pdf)